Aspects of the commuting graph: Structure of groups whose commuting graphs are cographs or chordal graphs

 is an induced path with four vertices, and

 is an induced cycle of length $4$, as desired. \end{proof}

 By Lemma~\ref{zj-cg} and Observation~\ref{new-ob-cc}, the following result holds.

-\begin{thm} Let $H$ and $K$ be two groups.
-Then \begin{enumerate} \item $\Gamma(H\times K)$ is a cograph if and only if one of $H$ and $K$ is abelian and the commuting graph of the other is $P_4$-free; \item $\Gamma(H\times K)$ is chordal if and only if one of $H$ and $K$ is abelian and the other is $C_n$-free for all $n\ge 4$. \end{enumerate} \end{thm}
+\begin{prop} Let $H$ and $K$ be groups.
+Then \begin{enumerate} \item $\Gamma(H\times K)$ is a cograph if and only if one of $H$ and $K$ is abelian and the commuting graph of the other is $P_4$-free; \item $\Gamma(H\times K)$ is chordal if and only if one of $H$ and $K$ is abelian and the other is $C_n$-free for all $n\ge 4$. \end{enumerate} \end{prop}

 Recall that a finite nilpotent group is the direct product of its Sylow subgroups.
-Thus, Theorem~\ref{zj-thm} implies the following result.
+Thus, Proposition~\ref{zj-thm} implies the following result.

 \begin{cor} Let $G$ be a non-abelian nilpotent group.
 Then $\Gamma(G)$ is a cograph {\rm(}resp. a chordal graph{\rm)} if and only if there exists exactly one non-abelian Sylow subgroup in $G$ whose commuting graph is $P_4$-free {\rm(}resp. $C_n$-free for all $n\ge 4${\rm)}, while the other Sylow subgroups are abelian. \end{cor}